 From small towns to big cities, community groups across the U.S. are leading the charge toward a Zero Waste future by building local, people-powered solutions.
 This panel highlights three grassroots initiatives redefining what’s possible with limited resources and unlimited creativity.
-Thread Up Oxford in Southwest Ohio is reducing textile waste and promoting equitable access to clothing through a hyper-local reuse and resale model fueled by volunteers and community partnerships.
 Community Action for a Sustainable Alameda is driving systemic change through a blend of education, entertainment, and action—empowering schools, cities, and neighborhoods to reduce single-use and embrace circular economy practices.
 In Boston, the Circular Economy Club’s Wicked Circular Market is creating a new kind of marketplace—one where materials are reused, vendors prioritize sustainability, and community members participate in hands-on circular economy activities.
+Zero Waste San Diego has opened the Repair and Reuse Collaborative in downtown San Diego.
+The space offers residents of all skill levels access to tools, repair knowledge, and a hands-on project space where they can learn repair skills, extend the life of their belongings, and connect with neighbors.

 Together, these stories offer practical tools, tested strategies, and powerful inspiration for anyone looking to start or scale Zero Waste efforts in their own communities.
 Panelists will share candid insights into what’s worked, what’s evolving, and how local action can challenge traditional consumption models while building more connected, resilient economies.